Complex projective structures with Schottky holonomy: Preliminaries

-Assume that $C$ is a good structure on $F$.
-Then, by (v), $~R$ is the full support of $C$.
-Thus there is a basic projective structure $C_0 = (f_0, \rho_{id})$ such that $f_0$ is a homeomorphis from $F$ to $R$ and $f_0(\ell) = f(\ell)$ for every puncture and boundary component $\ell $ of $F$.
-We call $C_0$ a {\bf basic structure associated with $C$}.
-Note that $C_0$ is unique up to the marking on $F$, in other words, an element of the pure mapping class group of $F$.
+Then, if $C$ is a good structure on $F$, there is a homeomorphism between $F$ to ${\it Supp}(C)$ realizing the bijections in (vi).
+Obiously the full support enjoys a good embedded projective structure on $F$ whose developing map is such a homeomorphism; this is called an {\it embedded structure associated with} the good structure $C$.
+Then this structure associated structure is unique up to an element of the pure mapping class group of $F$.